Skip to main content

 Which phenotype is most common?

-Phenotype A (classic) represents approximately 50-60% of PCOS diagnoses.
-It combines anovulation, hyperandrogenism, and polycystic ovarian morphology.
+Phenotype A (classic) represents approximately 50–60% of PCOS diagnoses.
+It combines anovulation, hyperandrogenism, and polycystic ovarian morphology — all 3 Rotterdam criteria.

 Can my phenotype change over time?

 Yes.
-The phenotype can evolve, especially around puberty, pregnancy, and menopause.
-This is why reclassification at age 18 is recommended for adolescents.
+The phenotype can evolve, especially around puberty, pregnancy, and perimenopause.
+This is why reclassification at age 18 is recommended for adolescents diagnosed with PCOS.

 Does phenotype D mean my PCOS is milder?

-Phenotype D (anovulation + PCOM without clinical hyperandrogenism) is often considered less metabolically severe, but it can still cause significant fertility difficulties and irregular cycles.
+Phenotype D (anovulation + PCOM without clinical hyperandrogenism) is generally considered less metabolically severe, but it can still cause significant fertility difficulties and irregular cycles requiring treatment.